tjtate/sparkpost-api-documentation/services/smtp_api.md

    "options" : {"open_tracking" : false, "click_tracking" : true},
 }
 ```
-NOTE:  You may not specify more than a total of 1000 total recipients in those 3 lists.
+You may not specify more than a total of 1000 total recipients in those 3 lists.

-You may also specify name and email keys in the "cc" and "bcc" JSON arrays in order to produce a “friendly Cc or Bcc header”.
+You may also specify name and email keys in the "cc" and "bcc" JSON arrays in order to produce a friendly "Cc" or "Bcc" header.
 For example:

 ```
 X-MSYS-API: {